 Lewis Wants to Remain Active in 2021, Fight 3 to 4 Times

-2020 was a busy year for The Black Beast.
-Should he fight Blaydes by year’s end, it will be his third fight in 2020.
-And after, Lewis wants to remain active and get paid.
-The Black Beast said he performs better inside the Octagon if he has a busier schedule as it forces him to keep his weight in check.
+2020 was a busy year for The Black Beast and he hopes to continue being active in 2021.
+Lewis said he performs better inside the Octagon if he has a busier schedule as it forces him to keep his weight in check.

 “My previous fights, fighting once or even twice a year, really affected me because my weight would shoot straight up and then I’d have to get it back down,” Lewis said.
 “So, when I fight more actively, my weight just stays down.”

 Lewis then laid out his 2021 plans to Heavy.
-“I want to go into the year undefeated and I want to end the year undefeated,” Lewis said.
+“I want to end the year undefeated,” Lewis said.
 “It would be great if we could get three or four [fights] in there.”

 Lewis would also like to compete on the UFC’s famous “Fight Island,” located on Yas Island, Abu Dhabi, United Arab Emirates.